akifnu/Nexus_Wicked-Problems-UNU/README.md

 **SQL Pattern Matching**
 ![Structure](https://user-images.githubusercontent.com/65511509/118099074-08160980-b3d5-11eb-8e43-9286d8b67291.jpg)

-the pattern matching in intended to find cooccurance or the intersections of the keywords of Problem Structure, Social Science Dimensions and Resource Nexus.
+the pattern matching in intended to find co-occurance or the intersections of the keywords of Problem Structure, Social Science Dimensions and Resource Nexus.
+The implementation

 Problem Structure: